Must See Maine Landmarks, Historic Homes, and Immersive Museums

 Eastern Promenade

 Neighborhood with amazing views of Casco Bay.
 Large grassy area is a great place to bring a book, have a picnic or play a game of Frisbee, and enjoy the boating activity on the water.
-There is a small beach that is open to the public.
+There you will find Portland’s only beach, East End Beach, that is open to the public all year.

 Maine Irish Heritage Center